 Instructions

-• Add the whole wheat flour and baking powder to a mixing bowl, then mix well.
+- Add 1 cup whole wheat flour and 1 teaspoon baking powder to a mixing bowl, then mix well.

-• Add the strawberries, coconut sugar, almond butter, vanilla extract, and salt to a food processor or blender, then blend until smooth.
+- Add 1 cup fresh strawberries, 1/2 cup coconut sugar, 1/2 cup smooth almond butter, 1 teaspoon pure vanilla extract, and 1/4 teaspoon salt to a food processor or blender, then blend until smooth.

-• Optional steps: Once the cookies have cooled, melt 1/2 cup of vegan white chocolate, then divide it into two bowls.
-Add about two teaspoons of freeze-dried strawberry powder to one of the bowls (use more strawberry powder for a darker pink color and less if you prefer a lighter pink color).
+- Optional steps: Once the cookies have cooled, melt 1/2 cup vegan white chocolate, then divide it into two bowls.
+Add about 2 teaspoons freeze-dried strawberry powder to one of the bowls (use more strawberry powder for a darker pink color and less if you prefer a lighter pink color).
 Then drizzle some of the plain melted white chocolate on top of the cookies, followed by some of the pink colored chocolate.
 Transfer the cookies to the fridge to let the chocolate harden for at least 30 minutes before serving.

 Notes